11 Top-Rated Things to Do in The Berkshires

-When the streets of Boston and New York City are sweltering in the summer, residents ditch the concrete jungles behind and make their way to the undulating hills and lush forests of The Berkshires.
+When the streets of Boston and New York City are sweltering in the summer, residents ditch the concrete jungles and make their way to the undulating hills, lush forests, and beautiful resorts of The Berkshires.
 The area is a popular weekend getaway from Boston.

 In summer, the fields turn brilliant green, cafés spill onto the sidewalk, and the air comes alive with live music and dance performances.
 Come winter, the world is hushed and washed in white, as snow coats the slopes of the mountains, including Mount Greylock, which is the highest peak in Massachusetts.

-No matter the time of year, visitors will always find rewarding places to visit in this corner of New England.
-If you're looking for where to begin your sightseeing, read our list of the top things to do in The Berkshires.
+No matter the time of year, visitors will always find rewarding places and things to do in The Berkshires.

 1. See a Performance at Tanglewood